 Washing / bathing

 - We discourage you from bathing / showering until your clips or stitches are removed and the wound healed.
-After this you may have a shower if you feel it is safe to do so.
+After this you may struggle to get into the bottom of the bath therefore a shower may be better initially.

 Sleeping